Anlor0210/Fishing-2d-version/README.md

 🎮 3.
 How to Fish
 🎣 Step-by-step:

 From the Main Menu, select 1.
-Start Fishing
+Start Fishing (Normal Fishing) or 2.
+Fast Fishing.

 Wait until the pointer is inside the Catch Zone.

-Press Enter to catch the fish!
+Press Space to catch the fish!
+(Previously Enter; changed for better gameplay feel.)

 📌 Catch Zone

-The Catch Zone is shown with "===", like this:
+diff
+Copy
+Edit
 Catch zone:
 -----------|--------------
-         ===== --> this is Catch Zone
+         ===

-→ Try to hit Enter when the pointer (|) is inside the === zone.
+→ Try to hit Space when the pointer (|) is inside the === zone.

-🐟 4.
-Fish Info
-Every time you catch a fish, you’ll see:

-Name of the fish

-Rarity: Common, Uncommon, Rare, etc.

-Weight (kg)

-Sell value (💰)
+🆕 New Gameplay Systems
+Streak System
+Catching fish in Normal Fishing increases your streak count.

+Higher streaks = higher rare fish and Boss spawn chance.

+Missing a catch resets streak with the message:
+"The fish run and you lost the streak".

+Fast Fishing does not affect streak, but XP is still earned normally.

+📊 Streak Spawn Rate Formula:

+Streak	Rare Fish Chance Boost	Boss Spawn Chance Boost 0	+0%	+0%
+1–4	+5% each streak	+0.2% each streak
+5–9	+6% each streak	+0.25% each streak
+10+	+7% each streak	+0.3% each streak

+(These percentages are added on top of the base spawn rate of the zone)

+Boss Minigame
+Boss fish have a rare base spawn chance (1%), increased by streak bonus.

+Special fight with Stage 1 & Stage 3 mini-games only.

+Fast Fishing Updates
+Now has a 30% chance to miss automatically.

+Price per extra fish is 15$.

+No streak bonus, but XP is still given for all catches.

-🌍 5.
+🌍 4.
 Fishing Zones
-You can unlock and travel to many fishing zones, such as:
+Unlock and travel to many fishing zones, such as:

 Lake, Mystic Spring, Deep Sea, Frozen Bay, Abyss Trench...

-Each zone has its unique fish species and quests!
+Each zone has its own fish species and quest sets.

-📘 6.
+📘 5.
 Quest System (Menu 7)
-📋 Types of Quests
-Each zone has 10 unique quests, auto-generated and refilled.
+Each zone has 10 unique quests, auto-generated.

-There are two types:
+Two quest types:

-Catch a specific fish
+Catch specific fish (e.g., "Catch 5 Snakefish")

-e.g., "Catch 5 Snakefish"

-Catch fish by rarity.

-e.g., "Catch 3 Uncommon fish"
+Catch by rarity (e.g., "Catch 3 Uncommon fish")

-🧭 Quest Overview Example:
+Quest Example:

 markdown
 Copy
 Edit
 ___ Quests (Zone: Lake) ___
 1. Catch 5 Snakefish         Status: In Progress (2/5)
 2. Catch 3 Uncommon Fish     Status: Completed (3/3)
-...
-🔍 Quest Details (Press 1–10 to view): markdown
-Copy
-Edit
-___ Quest 01 ___
-1. Requirement:
-   - Catch 5 Snakefish
-2. Reward:
-   - Gain money: 500$
-3. Progress:
-   - 5 / 5

-(Choose option)
-[2] Finish Quest
-[0] Back to Quest Menu
-💡 Completing a quest will reward coins and replace it with a new one immediately.
+Completing quests gives coins and XP, and a new quest replaces the old one instantly.

-🎒 7.
+🎒 6.
 Inventory (Menu 4)
-Check the fish you've caught, their rarity, and weight.
+View caught fish, rarity, and weight.
-Use the Sell command to sell:

-A specific fish (e.g., the Snakefish)

-Or all fish (sell all)
+Sell individual fish or all at once.

-🛒 8.
+🛒 7.
 Shop (Menu 5)
-Spend money on:
+Spend coins to:

-Unlock new zones
+Unlock new zones.

-Buy equipment or upgrades.
+Buy better gear and upgrades.

-📔 9.
+📔 8.
 Discovery Log (Menu 6)
-Track all the fish species you've ever caught.
-Each zone maintains its record.
+Track every fish species you’ve caught.

+Each zone keeps a separate record.

-💾 10.
+💾 9.
 Auto-Save
-Game auto-saves after:
+The game auto-saves after:

 Catching fish